 Some animals do not die in convulsions, but instead suffer paralysis of the lower jaw.
 Shortly after this, the paralysis spreads over the body and death occurs.
 This is called "dumb" rabies.

-If a suspected rabid animal bites a person, the animal should be quarantined for 10 days.
+If a domesticated dog or cat bites a person, the animal should be quarantined for 10 days.
 If the animal develops signs of rabies or dies, tissues must be sent to a laboratory for examination.

 Since rabies is such a threat to people and other animals, affected animals are not treated.
 Euthanasia is mandatory.